DETAILED ACTION

 (a)(1) the claimed invention was patented, described in a printed publication, or in public use, on sale, or otherwise available to the public before the effective filing date of the claimed invention.

-Regarding claim 2, Bagwell discloses wherein the surface of the second side comprises a repeating pattern of the embossed shape (as disclosed in para.
+Regarding claim 2, Bagwell discloses wherein the surface of the second side comprises a plurality of the embossed shape in a repeating pattern (as disclosed in para.
 0060 where the shapes are spaced apart substantially equidistant, i.e. a repeating pattern).

 Regarding claim 3, Bagwell discloses wherein the body forms a glove (as the article 10 is a glove, see Fig. 10).

-Regarding claim 4, Bagwell discloses wherein the first side forms an inside surface of the glove and the second side forms an outside surface of the glove (as understood from claim 1 above).
+Regarding claim 4, Bagwell discloses wherein uniform surface of the first side forms an inside surface of the glove and the surface of the second side forms an outside surface of the glove (as understood from claim 1 above).

-Regarding claim 5, Bagwell discloses wherein the surface of the second side comprises a repeating pattern of the embossed shape (as disclosed in para.
+Regarding claim 5, Bagwell discloses wherein the outer surface of the glove formed by the surface of the second side comprises a repeating pattern of the embossed shape (as disclosed in para.
 0060 where the shapes are spaced apart substantially equidistant, i.e. a repeating pattern).

 Regarding claim 6, Bagwell discloses wherein the repeating pattern of the embossed shape extends on both a palm side of the outside surface of the glove and a dorsal side of the outside surface of the glove (as disclosed in para.
 0059 where the patterned area on the mold can be “over the whole” and thus when the glove is fabricated then the patterned area can be on each side of the glove).